agache41/generic-rest-jpa/README.md

 The idea behind it is that just by adding these generic services on each entity of your database you get a general 70 - 90% implementation of the services needed by the application, thus allowing the developer to focus just on the complex cases, in other words removing as much as "boilerplate code" as possible.

-And that comes with an already developed [test units](https://junit.org/junit5/) that bring 100% coverage to all of the provided service methods.
+And that comes with already developed [test units](https://junit.org/junit5/) that bring 100% coverage to all of the provided service methods.

 The library can be very easily extended to add more functionality by reusing the provided components.